galette/galettedoc/source/installation/prerequis.rst

   * `curl` PHP module,
   * `intl` PHP module,
   * SSL support,
-  * `tidy` HPHP module (optionnal, but recommended),
+  * `tidy` PHP module (optional, but recommended),
-  * `gettext` PHP module (optionnal).
+  * `gettext` PHP module (optional).

 * A database server, `MariaDB <https://mariadb.org>`_  (or MySQL) 5.5 minimum, or `PostgreSQL <https://postgresql.org>`_ 9.1 minimum.

+Galette is tested continuously with recent versions of these components.
+If you encounter issues with a recent version, please let us know ;)

-Galette does not work on following hostings:
+Galette does not work on the following hostings:

 * Free,
 * Olympe Networks.

-Galette is tested continuousely with recent versions of different composants, is you have issues with a recent version, please let us know ;)